diagnal/engage-ios-sdk/README.md

  completionHandler([.Alert])
 }
 }

+//Swift 3.0

+extension AppDelegate : UNUserNotificationCenterDelegate {
+func userNotificationCenter(_ center: UNUserNotificationCenter, didReceive response: UNNotificationResponse, withCompletionHandler completionHandler: @escaping () -> Void){
+/* Called to let your app know which action was selected by the user for a given notification.Invoked when user taps on either notification or any custom interactive buttons in notifications.*/ if let notificationData = Engage.onNotificationOpened(userInfo: response.notification.request.content.userInfo) {
+ if response.actionIdentifier == UNNotificationDefaultActionIdentifier {
+  //User has interacted with the notification.
+  }
+  else {
+  /*User has interacted with the notification interactive buttons.*/ }
+ }
+}

+func userNotificationCenter(_ center: UNUserNotificationCenter, willPresent notification: UNNotification, withCompletionHandler completionHandler: @escaping (UNNotificationPresentationOptions) -> Void) {
+/*Called when a notification is delivered to a foreground app.
+Call completion handler if you want to display the notification even if the user is in foreground.*/
+    completionHandler(.alert)
+}
+}

 ```
 ### ShutDown User
 If a user logouts from your application , you need to inform the Engage SDK to stop tracking events as current user.